henzk/django-productline/docs/index.rst

 - CSS

-The goal is to be able to automatically compose our entire application i.e. all required artefacts out of a set of feature-modules.
+The goal is to be able to automatically compose entire applications i.e. all required artefacts out of a set of feature-modules.
 Multiple applications can then share common features and differ in others.
+Generated applications need to be easy to manage over the rest of their product lifecycle(further development, deployment).
+Also, there needs to be support for managing the products` individual configurations e.g. webserver and database configuration.

 **************************************
 Composition Mechanisms